Scud missile: Nagorno-Karabakh war (2020)

-On 11 October 2020 a Scud missile was fired from the territory of Nagorno-Karabakh at Ganja, Azerbaijan, the country's second largest city.
+On 11 October 2020 a Scud missile was fired from the territory of Nagorno-Karabakh at Ganja, Azerbaijan, the country's second largest city, during the Second Nagorno-Karabakh War.
 As a result, according to Azerbaijan official sources, 10 people, including four women, were killed and 35 people, including children, were injured.

 On 16 October 2020, Armenian Armed Forces in Nagorno-Karabakh fired another Scud missile at Ganja.
 Officials in Azerbaijan announced that at least 13 people, including two infants, had been killed, with more than 50 others injured.

 Azerbaijan destroyed at least one Scud missile launcher during the course of the war.